Effects of dispersion parity-violating interaction in electron scattering and atoms: Introduction

 The error in atomic calculations cancels out in the ratio of the PV amplitudes in different isotopes of the same atom~\cite{DzuFlaKhr86,BDF09,VF19}.
 The measurement for the chain of isotopes of Yb atom was performed in Ref.~\cite{Budker19}.

 The study of PV in atoms provides high precision tests of the Standard Model and new physics beyond it \cite{RevPNC,RevPNC1}.

 We will also show that the diagrams on Fig.~\ref{fig:diagram1} give significant contributions to the PV effects in low-energy scattering of electron from proton, deuteron and other nuclei.
 The corresponding corrections to the proton and nuclear weak charges are found.
-Similar correction to PV effects in electron-electron (M\o ller) scattering and electron weak charge is expected.
+A significant correction to PV effects in electron-electron scattering and to the electron weak charge is also expected, but it will be studied elsewhere.

 Weak charge $Q_W$ is the constant of the electron-nucleon weak interaction due to the $Z$-boson exchange which has interaction range $r_Z=\hbar/M_Z c\approx0.002$ fm.
 On the nuclear and atomic scales this may be considered as a Fermi-type contact interaction.